arsenal9971/BMS_stud_reps/Minutes_Mi22022017_Admissions_Board_mtg.md

 ### Admissions Meeting:

-- 14 Phase I stipends decided
+- 14 Phase I stipends decided.
 - There are 3 BMS Phase II stipends and 2 ECMath stipends for RA6,7 available and one from each category are decided.

 ### Board Meeting: